 Holiday entitlement sucks in Canada.
 Typically you get between 10-15 days per year with statutory holidays on top.
 Coming from the UK this was a shock as I don’t think I have ever worked anywhere where I get less that 20 days plus statutory holidays (or holiday in lieu as I have spent most of my working career working in hospitality where you work statutory holidays).
 This sucks for travelling out of Canada but thankfully living in Vancouver you can easily do breaks away and get out and about without having to travel too far.

-Bacon, cheese, roast dinners, and proper cream (and not together before anyone thinks I’ve totally lost the plot).
-Canada does not know how to do decent bacon or cheese, it’s all streaky bacon (usually smoked) and the cheese is like rubber.
+Bacon, cheese, roast dinners, and proper clotted cream (and not together before anyone thinks I’ve totally lost the plot).
+Canada does not know how to do decent bacon or cheese, it’s all streaky bacon (usually smoked) or Canadian bacon, which is better than streaky but not great, and the cheese is like rubber.
 Proper British cheese that doesn’t cost the earth and bacon rashers will be on the menu when I visit the UK for sure.

 Also roast dinners, I have not found one yet.
 A friend from the UK says her friend knows of a couple of places so I cannot wait to try them and I hope they are decent.
-And finally, proper cream does not seem to exist in Canada.
+And finally, proper cream does not seem to exist in Canada, especially clotteed cream.
 You can buy whipping cream and if you’re lucky might find heavy cream (equivalent to UK double cream) but you really have to go hunting for it.
 Growing up for a large part of my life in Cornwall I really miss proper clotted cream and rich pouring cream.
-Part of me feels I should start making cheese and producing proper cream to sell.
-Something tells me I would be slammed with taxes and I’m not sure if, aside from expats, there would be enough of a demand to sustain it, what do you think?
+Part of me feels I should start an underground cheese and cream making plant.
+The problem in North America is that you cannot buy unpasturised milk, which is used to make some of the best cheese and clotted cream.

 What do I love about Canada?